By the end of this section, you will be able to:

 |1932–1964||Fifth Party System.
 Democrats control the presidency.
 Only one Republican, Dwight Eisenhower, is elected president (1952, 1956).
 Major party realignment as African Americans become part of the Democratic coalition.|

 |1964–present||Sixth Party System.
 No one party controls the presidency.
-Ongoing realignment as southern white people and many northern members of the working class begin to vote for Republicans.
+Ongoing realignment as southern White people and many northern members of the working class begin to vote for Republicans.
 Latino and Asian people immigrate, most of whom vote for Democrats.|

 One of the best-known party realignments occurred when Democrats moved to include African Americans and other minorities into their national coalition during the Great Depression.
-After the Civil War, Republicans, the party of Lincoln, were viewed as the party that had freed the slaves.
-Their efforts to provide black people with greater legal rights earned them the support of African Americans in both the South, where they were newly enfranchised, and the Northeast.
+After the Civil War, Republicans, the party of Lincoln, were viewed as the party that had freed the enslaved.
+Their efforts to provide Black people with greater legal rights earned them the support of African Americans in both the South, where they were newly enfranchised, and the Northeast.
 When the Democrats, the party of the Confederacy, lost control of the South after the Civil War, Republicans ruled the region.
 However, the Democrats regained control of the South after the removal of the Union army in 1877.
 Democrats had largely supported slavery before the Civil War, and they opposed postwar efforts to integrate African Americans into society after they were liberated.
 In addition, Democrats in the North and Midwest drew their greatest support from labor union members and immigrants who viewed African Americans as competitors for jobs and government resources, and who thus tended to oppose the extension of rights to African Americans as much as their southern counterparts did.33

 While the Democrats’ opposition to civil rights may have provided regional advantages in southern or urban elections, it was largely disastrous for national politics.
 From 1868 to 1931, Democratic candidates won just four of sixteen presidential elections.
 Two of these victories can be explained as a result of the spoiler effect of the Progressive Party in 1912 and then Woodrow Wilson’s reelection during World War I in 1916.
 This rather-dismal success rate suggested that a change in the governing coalition would be needed if the party were to have a chance at once again becoming a player on the national level.

 That change began with the 1932 presidential campaign of Franklin Delano Roosevelt.
 FDR determined that his best path toward victory was to create a new coalition based not on region or ethnicity, but on the suffering of those hurt the most during the Great Depression.
-This alignment sought to bring African American voters in as a means of shoring up support in major urban areas and the Midwest, where many southern black people had migrated in the decades after the Civil War in search of jobs and better education for their children, as well as to avoid many of the legal restrictions placed on them in the South.
+This alignment sought to bring African American voters in as a means of shoring up support in major urban areas and the Midwest, where many southern Black people had migrated in the decades after the Civil War in search of jobs and better education for their children, as well as to avoid many of the legal restrictions placed on them in the South.
 Roosevelt accomplished this realignment by promising assistance to those hurt most by the Depression, including African Americans.

 The strategy worked.
 Roosevelt won the election with almost 58 percent of the popular vote and 472 Electoral College votes, compared to incumbent Herbert Hoover’s 59.
 The 1932 election is considered an example of a critical election, one that represents a sudden, clear, and long-term shift in voter allegiances.
 After this election, the political parties were largely identified as being divided by differences in their members’ socio-economic status.
 Those who favor stability of the current political and economic system tend to vote Republican, whereas those who would most benefit from changing the system usually favor Democratic candidates.
 Based on this alignment, the Democratic Party won the next five consecutive presidential elections and was able to build a political machine that dominated Congress into the 1990s, including holding an uninterrupted majority in the House of Representatives from 1954 until 1994.